Eve Annets

-Eve Annets (born 19 March 2006) is an English professional footballer who plays as a goalkeeper for Women's Super League 2 club Crystal Palace, on loan from Women's Super League club Manchester City, and the England under-19 team.
+Eve Catherine Annets (born 19 March 2006) is an English professional footballer who plays as a goalkeeper for Scottish Women's Premier League club Hibernian, on loan from Women's Super League club Manchester City.

 Club career

 On 11 October 2023, Annets made her professional debut for Reading in a League Cup group stage match against Tottenham Hostpur, resulting in a 6–0 defeat.

 On 2 July 2024, Reading announced that Annets was one of 16 players to leave the club at the end of the 2023–24 season following the clubs withdrawal from the Women's Championship to the Southern Region Women's Football League.

 On 5 August 2024, Manchester City announced the signing of Annets to a four-year contract.
 On 31 August 2024, Annets joined Portsmouth on loan for the 2024–25 season.

-On 5 September 2025, Annets joined Crystal Palace on loan for the 2025-26 season.
+On 5 September 2025, Annets joined Crystal Palace on loan for the 2025–26 season.

+On 21 August 2026, Annets joined Hibernian on a season-long loan.